 - Umi Budou (Sea Grapes)

-These edible algae are often regarded as beneficial to lose weight by delaying hunger.
+These edible algae are often regarded as beneficial to losing weight by delaying hunger.
 Moreover, studies show that they can help reduce blood cholesterol levels.
 Seaweed has traditionally been a prominent part of Japanese cuisine.
 However, it is gaining popularity across the globe because of its health benefits.

 However, a high intake of seaweeds could increase iodine content in the body, causing harm to thyroid function.
 Thus, this ancient Japanese ingredient must be consumed in small amounts to reap its health benefits.